 Walter Reed National Military Medical Center

-Walter Reed-Bethesda, the largest DVBIC site in the U.S. and Germany, is less than five miles from DVBIC headquarters.
+Walter Reed-Bethesda, the largest DVBIC site, is less than five miles from DVBIC headquarters.
 Service members who are air-evacuated from Landstuhl Regional Medical Center in Germany come directly to Walter Reed-Bethesda.
 A service member’s stay may be brief before continuing to another CONUS destination, or it may be extended if a service member becomes attached to the Warrior Transition Brigade.

 Walter Reed-Bethesda’s TBI clinic treats service members with the full spectrum of TBI by providing multidisciplinary evaluation, carefully coordinated treatment plans and patient-centered follow-up care.
 DVBIC provides integral support to this program.
-DVBIC’s clinical, care coordination and educational programs increase the capacity and overall scope of TBI services in the hospital.
-Dr. French also is the TBI director at Walter Reed-Bethesda and acting scientific research director for DVBIC.
+DVBIC’s clinical care coordination and educational programs increase the capacity and overall scope of TBI services in the hospital.

 Regional Education Outreach